 Identity Graph Scoring: The final Identity Graph Score of a message is a combination of the features and indicators of the three phases that determines whether the attack is indeed originating from a compromised account.

 With the increased effectiveness of exploiting account takeovers over existing techniques, rising financial gains, and lack of organizational protections, attackers are highly motivated to increase their attack rate in the coming year.
-With Agari Advanced Threat Protection, organizations will have the prevention capabilities needed to stop these attacks—ensuring critical business communication continues to flow securely and uninterrupted.
+With Agari Phishing Defense, organizations will have the prevention capabilities needed to stop these attacks—ensuring critical business communication continues to flow securely and uninterrupted.